chriscasto/go-ensure/docs/README.md

 ```

 Note the use of the `Length()` function.
 This is a convenience function that returns
-just the right type of number validator for evaluating length properties, so you
+a number validator with the right generic type for evaluating length properties, so you
 should use this anytime you need to validate based on length.

 These same validators also have a small number of convenience functions for